-Never before in human history has so much information been so easy to access.
-The promise of this wealth of information is immense, but because of its pure volume it is difficult to summarize and interpret.
-However, a burgeoning array of algorithms and statistical methods are beginning to make analysis of this information possible.
+We live in an era of data abundance: never before has so much been so easy to acquire.
+Social scientists and industry practitioners alike are left with a new problem: how to analyze the now readily accessible mountains of information.
+A burgeoning array of algorithms, statistical methods, and research designs make analysis of this information possible.
 These new forms of data and new statistical techniques provide opportunities to observe behavior that was previously unobservable, to measure quantities of interest that were previously unmeasurable, and to test hypotheses that were previously impossible to test.

-This seminar will overview the field of “Text as Data” with an emphasis on the social sciences.
-The course is organized around the tasks in the research process: discovery, measurement and inference.
-We will introduce methods from natural language processing and machine learning (such as clustering, topic modeling, supervised classification, etc.) while demonstrating through applications how they can be incorporated into the research process.
-Implementation of the methods will be demonstrated using the R programming language.
+This seminar will overview the field of “Text as Data” with an emphasis on making inferences with social data.
+The course is organized around the tasks in the research process: discovery, measurement, and inference.
+We will introduce methods from natural language processing and machine learning (such as clustering, topic modeling, supervised classification, etc.) while demonstrating through applications how they can be incorporated to learn new facts about the social world.
+Our approach balances teaching you tangible skills now with helping you to see the general problems and how to apply the numerous new (and still being developed) tools to text problems.
+We will introduce specific examples with R code that will enable you to apply tools to your own problems after the course is over.
+In each case, we will provide a framework so you know what new tools are trying to accomplish and how you can use them in your work.

-Starting December 3, we are offering this seminar as a 3-day synchronous*, remote workshop for the first time.
-Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
+Starting August 3, we are offering this seminar as a 4-day synchronous*, remote workshop.
+Each day will consist of a 3-hour live lecture held via the free video-conferencing software Zoom.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 This seminar will use R for the demonstrations.
 To participate in the hands-on exercises, you are strongly encouraged to use a computer with the most recent version of R and RStudio installed.
 Basic knowledge of R is required to follow these demonstrations.
 This includes familiarity with matrices, vectors, lists, and data frames, basic data processing skills (e.g., cleaning, merging, or reshaping data in R) and beginner level programming knowledge (e.g., functions and loops).